Skip to main content

 WhenAfter the step finishesDuring execution

-WhatCompile, test, lint, schemaTurn count, cost, file writes
+WhatCompile, test, lint, schema, validatorsTurn count, cost, tokens, time, file writes